Heroes new logo

 • It makes online study and transactions possible.

-• It allows for communication and interaction with other people through social media.
+• It allows for communication and interaction through social media.

 • It provides some entertainment.